 Multiple Choice

-Based on that description, which information would you expect to find in a model card?
+Based on what you currently know, which information would you expect to find in a model card?
 Select all that apply.

 Intended use and out-of-scope uses